This porchetta-inspired turkey breast is cooked sous vide, followed by a stint in a hot oil bath, Peking duck–style.

 - 1 1/2 quarts (1.4L) peanut or canola oil for deep-frying, or 2 tablespoons (30ml) canola oil for pan-frying

-After forming and tying turkey porchetta (step 5 of turkey porchetta recipe), transfer to a sous vide–style vacuum-seal bag.
+After forming and tying turkey porchetta (as described in step 5 of our turkey porchetta recipe), transfer to a sous vide–style vacuum-sealer bag.
 Seal tightly and let rest for at least 6 hours and up to 2 days.

 To Finish by Deep-Frying: Heat 1 1/2 quarts (1.4L) peanut oil to 400°F (204°C) in a large wok or Dutch oven.
-Do not fill more than one-third of the way full, in order to allow for bubbling and displacement when you add turkey.
+Do not fill cooking vessel more than one-third of the way, in order to allow for bubbling and displacement when you add turkey.
 Carefully slide turkey into oil using spatulas and tongs (it will not be fully submerged).
 Immediately cover and cook, shaking pan occasionally, until sputtering dies a bit, about 2 minutes.
-Adjust flame to maintain consistent 350°F (177°C) temperature.
-Using a large metal ladle, spoon hot oil over exposed portions of roast continuously until bottom half is cooked and crisp, about 5 minutes.
+Adjust flame to maintain a consistent 350°F (177°C) temperature.
+Using a large metal ladle, continuously spoon hot oil over exposed portions of roast until bottom half is cooked and crisp, about 5 minutes.
 Carefully flip and cook on second side, basting the whole time.
 Proceed to step 5.

 Remove turchetta to a large paper towel–lined plate and blot all over.
 Season with salt.
 Let rest 5 minutes.
 Carve and serve with gravy on the side.